 Zoning Amendment and Committee of Adjustment applications do not deal with buildings or structures, per se, but with Zoning By-law issues, under the Planning Act.
-As such, they don't require a Heritage Permit these can be part of the development approval process.
-It is therefore inefficient for applicants, the Committee, and Council to deal with a proposal that will run afoul of District Policies and Guidelines when it subsequently moves to the Site Plan Approval and Building Permit stage.
-For example, later revision of plans to comply with the District Plan might call for additional variances.
+As such, they don't require a Heritage Permit.
+However, they are steps on the way to future construction.
+It's obviously inefficient, for both applicants and the Committee, to deal with a proposal that will run afoul of District Policies and Guidelines when it subsequently moves to the Site Plan Approval and Building Permit stage.
+For example, later revision of plans to comply with the District Plan might call for other Variances than those originally applied for.

-For these reasons, applications for Minor Variances and Consents to Sever or Convey at the Committee of Adjustment will be reviewed for compliance with the District Plan.
+For these reasons, applications for Zoning Amendments and Minor Variances and Consents to Sever or Convey at the Committee of Adjustment will be reviewed for compliance with the District Plan.
+Formally, these are comments to Council of the Committee of Adjustment.
 Pre-review discussions with Cultural Services Staff, described above for the various classes of Heritage Permits, are also a part of the application process for these applications.
 This allows applicants to be aware of heritage concerns, at the earliest possible stage of a project.